ogurcan/blockchain/ethereum/doc/Creating, Deploying and Using a Contract.md

 #### Online Compiling

 If you do not have the Solidity compiler `solc` installed, you can simply use the [online Solidity compiler](https://ethereum.github.io/browser-solidity/).
 On the online compiler, create a new file `HelloWorld.sol` and then copy the source code above into this file.
-After a second the compiled code should appear on the left pane.
+After a second, the compiled code should appear on the right pane.

 Now go back to the terminal window and create a `HelloWorld.js` file.